anniefenton/milestone-project-1/README.md

 ## **Credits**
 ### Content
-All code, except where credited to other, was written by the developer.
+All code, except where credited to othes in commented out code in the script, was written by the developer.
 ### Media
 Images were taken from open source websites.
 The image on the index.html page is the developer's own image.
 ### Code